 Details regarding the analytical testing methods to be used for analysis of TLDs, ATDs, and particulate radionuclide air samples are presented in the SAG for the SLS.
-Analysis of the various media will be accomplished through purchase orders with qualified laboratories or through analysis at the U.S. Department of Defense (DOD) Environmental Laboratory Accreditation Program (ELAP)-accredited USACE St. Louis FUSRAP laboratory using the laboratory QA plan and standard operating and analysis procedures.
+Analysis of the various media will be accomplished through purchase orders with qualified laboratories or through analysis at the U.S. Department of Defense (DOD) Environmental Laboratory Accreditation Program (ELAP)-accredited FUSRAP St. Louis Radioanalytical Laboratory using the project laboratory QA plan and standard operating and analysis procedures.

-A summary of the type of radiological samples, analysis methods, and target detection levels for the proposed radiological sampling to be completed in CY 2020 is provided in Table 3-2.
+A summary of the type of radiological samples, analysis methods, and target detection levels for the proposed radiological sampling to be completed in CY 2021 is provided in Table 3-2.
 Justification for the detection levels is based in part on the capabilities of the instrumentation and in part on meeting a lower value than the desired regulatory standard.